-Legend has is that Cleopatra once dissolved a pearl in a measure of vinegar before drinking the concoction, thus winning a wager against Marc Antony that she could spend a fortune on a single meal.
+Legend has is that Cleopatra once dissolved a pearl in a measure of vinegar before drinking the concoction, thus winning a wager against Mark Antony that she could spend a fortune on a single meal.

-Throughout the ages vinegar has been made through the fermentation of a crazy list of materials, including molasses, dates, sorghum, fruits, berries, melons, coconut, honey, beer, maple syrup, potatoes, beets, malt, grains and whey.
-But of all the vinegars on the block, that made from apple cider is the darling of contemporary remedies.
+Throughout the ages, vinegar has been made through the fermentation of a long list of materials, including molasses, dates, sorghum, fruits, berries, melons, coconut, honey, beer, maple syrup, potatoes, beets, malt, grains and whey.
+But of all the vinegars on the block, the vinegar made from apple cider is the darling of contemporary remedies.

-While science has yet to prove many of the claims made about apple cider vinegar, it remains a wildly popular product, and does duty in a variety of roles, from beauty and homemaking to heath.
-The following uses include some supported by science as well as many backed up by folk wisdom.
+While science has yet to prove many of the claims made about apple cider vinegar, it remains a wildly popular product, serving duty in a variety of roles, from beauty and homemaking to heath.
+The following uses include some supported by science and some backed by folk wisdom.

 1. Freshen your mouth